molinajulian/challenge-worcket/README.md

 # Challenge Worcket

-Worcket challenge is a node project which objective is provide information about Start Wars characters.
+Worcket challenge is a node project which has the purpose is to provide information about Start Wars characters.

 ## Requirements